confidential-computing/governance/README.md

 The TAC has its own email list which is free to join.
 You can do so by by creating an account on the [CCC list server](https://lists.confidentialcomputing.io/g/main).

-[Minutes of Technical Advisory Meetings](https://lists.confidentialcomputing.io/g/main/files/TAC/Meetings) are available to all those with an account on the CCC list server.
+Meeting information, calendar links, minutes, and supporting materials are kept in the [TAC directory](./TAC/).
 Meeting agendas are generally published to the TAC email list before the call, by the TAC chair.
-Details on how to join the [zoom call](https://lists.confidentialcomputing.io/g/tac/files/tac-zoom-info.txt) are also available.
-You may need to subscribe to the TAC list to view TAC-specific files.